mmomtchev/Forez/README.md

 The coat of arms of Albon-Forez is a golden dolphin on a red shield ([4], page 207).

 In this paper, we will focus on the crusading knights, and we will try to settle a number of problems and cases of mistaken identity between Guy III, Guy IV and Guy V, all of the second house, who went respectively on the Fourth Crusade, the Barons' Crusade and the Seventh Crusade.
-Traditionally these have been attributes to problems with the numbering scheme, but it seems that the confusion is centuries old and can be traced back to de la Mure's chronicles from 1675.
+Traditionally these have been attributes to problems with the numbering scheme, but it seems that the confusion is centuries old and can be traced back to de la Mure's chronicles from 1675 and *L'art de vérifier les dates...* ([25]), a major and widely cited work from the 18th century.

 Also, it is worth noting that another source of confusion stems from the fact that the most notable Forez - Count Guy IV of Forez and Nevers - was count of both Forez and Nevers - and is referred as count of Nevers in most crusaders sources.
 Nevers is a different - and also very prominent - crusading family.

-There are two previous studies of the Forez family - the first one is the chronicles of Jean-Marie de la Mure from 1675, republished with annotated corrections in 1830 [4] and the second one is *L’Art de vérifier les dates* from 1784 by Benedictine monks [26].
+There are two previous studies of the Forez family - the first one is the chronicles of Jean-Marie de la Mure from 1675, republished with annotated corrections in 1830 [4] and the second one is *L’Art de vérifier les dates...* from 1784 by Benedictine monks [25].
 De la Mure did not have access to any crusader chronicles while the Benedictines cite the Villehardouin - Fourth Crusade - and Joinville - Seventh Crusade - chronicles.
 Both works contain a significant number of mistakes, omissions or confusions between the successive counts named Guigues.

+**This paper tries to stick to the numbering scheme used in Forez's own family church.**

-This paper uses a number of additional documents that were not available to them - [2], [3], [7], [21] and [22].
+This paper uses a number of additional documents that were not available to them - [2], [3], [7], [21], [22], [27], [28] and [29].

 ### Count Willelme (Gillin / Vuidelin / Guillaume) III of Lyon and Forez, nicknamed Willelme the Old (Guillaume l'Ancien)